Technology / Networking

 This is the same command we entered before our CAM overflow attack, so the table should be familiar.
 Except it now tells us that "Total Mac Address Space Available" is 0 – none.
 We can even repeat that command on our other trunked switches and see that none of them have any mac address space available.

-What that means is that on that hypothetical network, any new frames that pass through that network will not be unicast to their recipient, they'll be broadcast.
-That switch has become a candidate for an eavesdropping attack because it no longer knows where any devices live on any of its ports.
+What that means is that on that hypothetical network, any new frames that pass through that network will not be unicast to their recipient; they'll be broadcast.
+That switch has become a candidate for an eavesdropping attack because it no longer knows where any devices live on its ports.

-Opportunities for eavesdropping isn't the only consequence of a CAM table overflow attack.
-Another side effect to overwhelming the switch is to get it to the point that it seizes up and goes down.
+Opportunities for eavesdropping aren't the only consequence of a CAM table overflow attack.
+Another side effect of overwhelming the switch is to get it to the point that it seizes up and goes down.
 If the switch can't handle so many inbound requests well, it can result in a Denial of Service attack.

-Our objectives in this post were identify what a CAM table overflow attack is, why it works, and how to prevent it.
+Our objectives in this post were to to identify a CAM table overflow attack, why it works, and how to prevent it.
 We now see that a CAM table overflow attack is what you get when more MAC addresses than a switch can remember are sent.
-As a result, the switch doesn't know where valid hosts live, and the switch instead reverts to a broadcast – making communications open to be intercepted.
-Now let's explore how easy it is to prevent one.
+As a result, the switch doesn't know where valid hosts live, and instead reverts to a broadcast – making communications open to intercept.
+Now, let's explore how easy it is to prevent one.

 How to Prevent a CAM Table Overflow Attack

 The most reliable way to prevent a CAM table overflow attack is also the easiest: don't turn on your switch.
-It seems too simple to be true, but if your switch is never powered on, you can't be the victim of a CAM table overflow attack.
+It seems too simple to be true, but you can't be the victim of a CAM table overflow attack if your switch is never powered on.

 Now, some people might poke holes in that.
 Some people just can't be pleased.
-They'll want to both have their switches powered on and also prevent CAM table overflow attacks.
+They'll want their switches powered on to prevent CAM table overflow attacks.
 Joking aside, the second-most reliable way to prevent a CAM table overflow attack is also very easy.
 The actual way to prevent a CAM table overflow attack is to instruct each port that there's a limit to how many MAC addresses it can have, and that's done with port security.

 Port security can tell each of the ports that you configure it on that the port should only memorize a maximum number of MAC addresses.
 The default is 1, but it's not a bad idea to set the limit at 5.
 Some devices or machines may need additional MAC addresses.